xxdavid/lastfm-friends-who-listen/README.md

 ![Screenshot](images/screenshot.png)

-It uses the official Last.fm API so it's quite fast, it usually loads until a second.
-But to save requests, friends are cached for seven days and the concrete play counts for 24 hours.
+It uses the official Last.fm API so it's quite fast (it depends on how many friends you have).
+But to save requests, caching is enabled by default.
+You can disable it or choose when the cache should expiry in settings (the cog icon).

 By *friends* I mean people you follow.
 I just like the word *friends* more.